BarcinoLechiguino/1v1-Demolition/README.md

 # Goal of the Game

 The goal of the game is, by the use of projectiles, destroy the other player's car.

+# Game Mechanics

+Each player starts with 3 lives.
+A life is subtracted when a player is hit by the opponent's projectiles.
+When the amount of lives reach 0, the player loses and is reset back to the starting position.

 Each player starts with 4 projectiles and, once shot, they need to be recharged by reaching the nearest "ammo pack".

+Player 1's projectiles are blue in colour and Player 2's are red.
+These colors change when the projectiles hit the opposing player (to red and blue respectively).

+Projectiles that have changed colours are harmless to the players.
+Those who have not, however, can still damage them.